-Increased food and quality demand asks for a certain level of automation.
-Continuous mixing meets this increased demand of todays consumers.
-Due to the high automation grade of continuous mixers, labor costs decrease significantly.
-Sobatech’s customers call it the “the dark room concept” as there is simply no light burning at the location of the continuous mixer.
+Todays increased food and quality demand asks for a certain level of automation.
+Continuous mixing meets the increased quality demand of todays consumers.
+Due to the high automation grade of continuous dough mixers, labor costs decrease significantly.
+Sobatech’s customers call it the “the dark room concept” as there is simply no light burning at the location of the continuous mixing system.

 Dough characteristics change due to aging, environmental conditions and the interactions of the separate ingredients.
 This inconsistency will be present throughout the entire production process.
 Trying to manage quality while chasing these variables will add to the already higher and ongoing labor costs of batch mixing.
 As a result, weighing can be done less accurately, resulting in more waste and less yield.

 In a continuous mixing process, every piece of dough has had the same mechanical treatment and fermentation process.
 This means there are no differences in dough development and temperature.

 Sobatech is known for its flexible and compact building style.
 Sobatech bases its layout drawings on customers preferred floorplan.
 Besides that, a continuous mixing system simply need less space.
 A continuous mixer/kneader of about 2.5m length, 0.5m width, 1m height can produce up to 6.000 kg of dough per hour (exact measures depend on the product type).
 All in all, Sobatech’s continuous mixers are able to produce high capacities of dough in at relatively small floor plan.